Yamavu/PicoMite_User_Manual/src/using_mmbasic.md

 There may be a need to execute some code on initial power up, perhaps to initialise some hardware, set some options or print a custom start-up banner.
-This can be accomplished by creating a subroutine with the name MM.STARTUP.
+This can be accomplished by creating a subroutine with the name `MM.STARTUP`.
 When the PicoMite is first powered up or reset it will search for this subroutine and, if found, it will be run once.

 For example, if the PicoMite has a real time clock attached, the program could contain the following code: